facebook/watchman/website/_docs/install.markdown

 ### Continuous Integration

-We use continuous integration to build out every revision and pull-request to make sure that it we don't accidentally break things.
+We use continuous integration to build out every revision and pull-request to make sure that we don't accidentally break things.
 The current build status is:

 [![Build Status](https://travis-ci.org/facebook/watchman.svg?branch=master)](